In the Kitchen with Sigona’s: Celebrating St. Patrick’s Day

 Serve the corned beef in a shallow bowl alongside some horseradish and/or a grainy mustard.
 Don’t forget the Soda Bread!

 In honor of St. Patrick’s Day, Peter also suggests these brownies as a “must try.”
-Adapted from Tate’s Bake Shop in New York state, the original recipe called for Guinness, but we’re swapping that for Murphy’s.
+Adapted from Tate’s Bake Shop in New York state.
+The original recipe called for Guinness, but you can swap for another festive stout, like Murphy’s.
 Yield: 16 brownies.

 - 3/4 cup all-purpose flour